VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * Useful for prediction and classifiaction
   * Builds a regression model to predict the probability that a given data entry belongs to the category numbered as “1”

-  Cross Validation was then used to assess accuracy and performance of the model.
+  Cross Validation (CV) was then used to assess accuracy and performance of the model.

+  Feature selection by using the feature importances property of the sklearn.ensemble extra trees classifier was then used to build a second logistic regression model, which was again accuracy tested using CV.

 ### Visualisation Techniques
   * #### Multicollinearity